DFE/MONK/doc/source/contributing.rst

    involved.
  * If necessary and possible: integration tests and documentation adapted accordingly.
- * 2 DFE team members acknowledged the solution's successful and complete implementation.
+ * Two DFE team members have acknowledged the solution's successful and complete implementation.

 These requirements can be overruled only by 100% acceptance of all developers, reviewers and both maintainers for a single Issue, if considered necessary.